Hujjat/css3gen/README.md

 CSS3 Gradient and Boxshadow generator with Angular 6.
 If you want to get start learning how I build this, you can watch the full tutorial here (soon will be added )

+I know look for the demo right !!!
+Here is the [demo](https://hujjat.github.io/css3gen-demo)

 ## Installation guide
 * Clone the project or download
 * Run ` npm install `